Most of us have been there before — a little short on funds to pay a critical bill or an emergency repair.

 READ MORE: Best debt settlement companies

-10. Use a Cash Advance App
+11. Use a Cash Advance App

 Use a cash advance app like Albert that allows borrowers to get small paycheck advances.
-These apps offer fast cash, are cheaper than a payday loan, there’s no interest, and are typically paid with tips or maybe a small monthly fee.
+These apps offer fast cash, are cheaper than a payday loan, have no interest and are typically paid with tips or maybe a small monthly fee.
 The only drawback is the loan amount will be small.
 There’s no credit check, so you’ll qualify even with bad credit.
 Some other apps that offer cash advances include Dave, Brigit and Cleo.

-11. Get a Quick Cash Advance from Cash App Borrow or Venmo
+12. Get a Quick Cash Advance from Cash App Borrow or Venmo

 Cash App Borrow is a short-term loan offered through the platform Cash App.
 Eligible borrowers can advance themselves funds ranging from $20 to $200.
 They have four weeks to pay it back, plus a 5% flat fee.
 Venmo allows cash advances up to $5,000 and allows payments with American Express cards.
 There is a fee to advance yourself money.
 However, it likely will be cheaper than a payday loan.